 2.2 Candidates who successfully complete both units will be issued with a WSET Level 3 Award in Wines and will receive an overall grade based on their aggregate mark over all examination papers.

 A record of achievement will be issued to those candidates who have passed individual units, indicating the grades achieved.
 Once all units are completed, a final result will be issued.
-Results for successful candidates will be issued to APPs within eight weeks from receipt of completed scripts.

 2.3 Results are graded as follows: